 Character Education: Free Resources, Materials, Lesson Plans -- a website that includes teaching guides, lesson plans and links to other resources on character education.
 Also provides information on service learning and character education in sports.

-Youth As Resources -- a community based program that provides small grants to young people to design and carry out service projects.
+Youth As Resources -- a community based program in Baltimore that provides small grants to young people to design and carry out service projects.

 Some Good Books & Articles

 Artz, S. 1999.
 Sex, Power and the Violent School Girl.
 New York: Trifolium Books.

 Breguet, T. 2007.
 Frequently Asked Question About Cyber Bullying.
 The Rosen Publishing Group, Inc.

 Browning, L. 2000.
 "What Do You Mean 'Think Before I Act'?
 Conflict Resolution with Choices.
 Journal of Research in Childhood Education, 14(2): 232-8.

 Butchart, R. 1998.
 Classroom Discipline in American Schools: Problems and Possibilities for Democratic Education.
 Albany, NY: State University of New York Press.

 Cassidy, W., Jackson, M. & Brown, K. 2009.
 Sticks and Stones Can Break My Bones, But How Can Pixels Hurt Me?: Students' Experiences With Cyber-Bullying.
 School Psychology International.

 Cohen, J. 1999.
 Educating Minds and Hearts: Social Emotional Learning and the Passage into Adolescence.
 New York: Teachers College Press.